 Acid reflux emerges when there is acid backflow from the stomach into the esophagus.
-This happens commonly but can cause complications or troublesome symptoms, such as heartburn.
-Acid reflux is no fun.
 It causes a hot burning sensation in the chest, a bitter taste in the throat, and gassy bloating in the stomach.
 What you eat, on the other hand, can have an effect.

-Here is a list of acid reflux foods to avoid and to control stomach acidity;
+Here is a list of the worst acid reflux foods to control stomach acidity;

-Caffeine is a naturally occurring stimulant found in coffee, tea, soft drinks, and energy drinks.
+Caffeinated beverages, such as coffee and tea, aggravate acid reflux.
+Caffeine is a naturally occurring stimulant found in coffee, tea, cola, and energy drinks.
 It works by stimulating the brain and central nervous system, allowing you to stay alert and prevent fatigue.
-Caffeinated beverages, such as coffee and tea, aggravate acid reflux.
 Caffeinated beverages aggravate acid reflux while also having negative side effects in some people such as anxiety, restlessness, and difficulty sleeping.

 Carbonated beverages cause the bubbles in your stomach to expand, increasing pressure and pain.
 Choose between plain water and decaf iced tea or choose caffeine-free teas.

 2. Are Carbonated Drinks Bad for Acid Reflux?

 Carbonated beverages are beverages containing dissolved CO2.
 Water, carbon dioxide, sweeteners, flavoring, colors, and acids are the primary ingredients in carbonated beverages.
 Spring water, beer, and soda, or pop, are examples of carbonated beverages.